maubanel/UE5-Lighting/setting-up/README.md

 ![](../images/line3.png)

 We will be working with a level that has already been gray blocked and modelled.
 It is a finished level minus the lighting.
 This was created by the team at Unreal and included in their Content Example project in UE4 (they have removed it in the latest version).
-You will also have a first person character to move through the environment to check your work.
+You will also have a third person character to move through the environment to check your work.

 <br>